Engineered to be different

 Change the strap, change the watch

 Some watch brands make a big play of providing a bracelet and a strap “out of the box".
 As should hopefully be obvious by now, we like to go further.
-Every Aera watch comes with one strap as standard, one limited-edition plus a third option, with our compliments.
+This AERA watch comes with one strap as standard, plus a second option, with our compliments.
 And if you want to experiment more, our webstore’s got even more options.
 Swapping Mahogany Leather for Battleship Grey Rubber on the P-1, for example, completely alters its aesthetic.
 Being lifelong watch fans we’re also strap obsessives.
 Our R&D process never stops and some of the prototypes we’re working on for 2023 are truly special..

 Individual casebacks and serial numbers